MicrosoftDocs/security/security-docs/zero-trust/copilots/zero-trust-microsoft-365-copilot.md

 ms.custom: [copilot-learning-hub]
 ---

-# Apply principles of Zero Trust to Microsoft Copilot for Microsoft 365
+# Apply principles of Zero Trust to Microsoft 365 Copilot

-**Summary:** To apply Zero Trust principles to Microsoft Copilot for Microsoft 365, you need to apply seven layers of protection in your Microsoft 365 tenant:
+**Summary:** To apply Zero Trust principles to Microsoft 365 Copilot, you need to apply seven layers of protection in your Microsoft 365 tenant:

 1. Data protection
 2. Identity and access